V-Sekai/manuals/decisions/20211031-use-bpr-to-rank-skeleton-bone-names.md

-# Proposed: Rank skeleton bone names by using BPR
+# Draft: Rank skeleton bone names by using BPR

-- Status: proposed
+- Status: Draft

 ### Context and Problem Statement